besartelezi/php-blackjack/README.md

   - [x]  Make it expect the `Deck` object as a parameter.
   - [x]  Pass this `Deck` from the `Blackjack` constructor.
   - [x]  Now draw 2 cards for the player.
 You have to use an existing method for this from the Deck class.
-       - Check it again later to be sure
+       - Unsure of this step
 - [ ] Go back to the `Player` class and add the following logic in your empty methods:
-  - [ ]  `getScore` loops over all the cards and return the total value of that player.
+  - [x]  `getScore` loops over all the cards and return the total value of that player.
-  - [ ]  `hasLost` will return the bool of the lost property.
+  - [x]  `hasLost` will return the bool of the lost property.
-  - [ ]  `hit` should add a card to the player.
+  - [x]  `hit` should add a card to the player.
 If this brings him above 21, set `lost` property to `true`.
 To count his score use the method `getScore` you wrote earlier.
 This method should expect the `$deck` variable as an argument from outside, to draw the card.
+       - Unsure of this step
        - [ ]  (optional) For bonus points make the number 21 a class constant: this is a [magical value](https://stackoverflow.com/questions/47882/what-is-a-magic-number-and-why-is-it-bad) we want to avoid.
-  - [ ]  `surrender` should make you surrender the game.
+  - [x]  `surrender` should make you surrender the game.
 (Dealer wins.)
     This sets the property `lost` in the `player` instance to true.
-  - [ ]  `stand` does not have a method in the player class but will instead call hit on the `dealer` instance. (you have to do nothing here)
+  - [x]  `stand` does not have a method in the player class but will instead call hit on the `dealer` instance. (you have to do nothing here)
+     - Unsure of this step
 #### Creating the index.php  file

 - [ ]  Create an index.php file with the following code: